-These models require the significant periodic judgment of management correct segmentation, regarding identification of significant changes in credit risk, the inclusion of forward-looking elements as well as the application of management overlay (to reflect circumstances beyond the modelling capabilities).
-Given the economic uncertainties from the Russian - Ukrainian conflict, the risks to the global economy and the payment moratoria in place, significant judgement is required in the assessment of significant changes in credit the definition of default. risk. estimation of future cash-flows (including the value of realisable collateral) and the evaluation of forward-looking information.
+Given the economic uncertainties from the Russian - Ukrainian conflict, the risks to the global economy, significant judgement is required in the assessment of significant changes in credit risk, the definition of default, the estimation of future cash-flows (including the value of realisable collateral) and the evaluation of forward-looking information.

-Due to the significance of loans at amortised cost (representing 49% of Total Assets as of 31 December 2022) and the related estimation uncertainty, this is considered a key audit matter.
+Due to the significance of loans at amortised cost (representing 48% of Total Assets as of 31 December 2023) and the related estimation uncertainty, this is considered a key audit matter. and monitoring of loans at amortized cost and controls over ECL calculations, including the quality of underlying data and applications.